-This summer, Legal Services of New Jersey will sponsor paid public interest legal fellowships to rising second- and third-year law students.
+This summer will mark 35 years that Legal Services of New Jersey has offered paid public interest legal fellowships!

 The Poritz Fellowship program seeks to promote awareness of and commitment to careers in public interest law through rewarding summer experiences.
 Past fellows have become employed in New Jersey's Legal Services system as well as other nonprofit public interest organizations.
+Fellowships are available to rising secondand third-year law students.